DLibatique/CLAS199-S20/4-grading.md

 <hr>
 # <a name="quizzes">Quiz Guidelines</a>

 There will be **six (6)** quizzes administered in class throughout the semester at the end of the class period to which it’s assigned.
 Each quiz will be graded out of 10 points; **a satisfactory grade will be a 7/10 or higher**.
 The format of the quizzes will vary, from multiple choice to fill in the blank to matching.
-All quiz-able material will be drawn from the Terms and Concepts sheets distributed each week.
+All quiz-able material will be drawn from the underlined terms on the slideshows.
 Once you complete **four (4)** satisfactory quizzes, you are exempt from taking any remaining quizzes.
 If you do not complete four satisfactory quizzes within the six administered in class, we will correspond privately about further quiz opportunities.

 <a href="#top" class="underline">Back to top.</a>
 <hr>
 # <a name="finex">Final Exam Guidelines</a>

-Towards the end of the semester, you will choose either to write a research essay or take an exam.
+Towards the end of the semester, you will choose either to write an argumentative essay or take an exam.
 The final exam will be composed of a combination of multiple-choice questions, fill-in-the-blanks, and one or two essay questions.
-Material for the multiple-choice questions and fill-in-the-blanks may be drawn from any of the Terms and Concepts sheets distributed each week of class.
+Material for the multiple-choice questions and fill-in-the-blanks may be drawn from any of the underlined terms on the slideshows.
 Material for the essays may be drawn from any topic discussed in class.
 The exam will take about an hour and a half to complete.
 The exam will be graded out of a total of 50 points, and **a satisfactory grade will be 35/50 or higher**.
 If you opt to take the final exam, you must let me know **by Monday 4/9 via e-mail**, and we will use that e-mail correspondence to determine a time and place for the exam.

 <a href="#top" class="underline">Back to top.</a>
 <hr>